Leonard Slatkin: Career

-Slatkin's conducting debut was in 1966 when he became artistic director and conductor of the award-winning New York Youth Symphony, and in 1968 Walter Susskind named him the assistant conductor of the Saint Louis Symphony Orchestra.
+Slatkin's conducting debut was in 1966 when he became artistic director and conductor of the award-winning New York Youth Symphony, and in 1968 Walter Susskind named him the assistant conductor of the St. Louis Symphony Orchestra.
 While in St. Louis, Slatkin hosted for three years a weekly KDNA radio station program called The Slatkin Project.
 He left St. Louis in 1977 to become music director of the New Orleans Symphony.

 He led a series of Beethoven festivals with the San Francisco Symphony during the late 1970s and early 1980s.
 These annual concerts, held during June, included the orchestra's final concert in San Francisco's War Memorial Opera House in 1980, which featured a performance of Beethoven's ninth symphony.

 Slatkin returned to Saint Louis in 1979 as music director of the Saint Louis Symphony Orchestra.
 The national profile of the orchestra increased notably under his tenure, and the SLSO became one of the most acclaimed orchestras in the country.
 The ensemble toured and recorded frequently and impressed critics and audiences alike with its fine musicianship and creative musical direction.
 In 1985, he recorded the first digital stereo version of Tchaikovsky's The Nutcracker with the SLSO.
 (This was also the first complete Nutcracker issued on compact disc.)
 Upon the conclusion of his tenure in 1996, Slatkin became the SLSO's conductor laureate.
 His recorded work with that orchestra was represented on RCA Victor Red Seal, EMI, Vox Records, and Telarc.
 Slatkin became a devoted fan of the St. Louis Cardinals baseball team during his tenure in St Louis and has retained his interest in the Cardinals since his departure from St Louis.

 Slatkin was the director of the Blossom Festival of the Cleveland Orchestra from 1990 to 1999.
 Slatkin was music director of the National Symphony Orchestra in Washington, D.C. from 1996 to 2008.
 Noted for putting the "national" back in National Symphony with programs highlighting twentieth-century American works, Slatkin received both praise for improving the overall quality of the orchestra and criticism for under-rehearsal of the NSO.
 Slatkin was a guest conductor for the American Russian Young Artists Orchestra.